kristinaht/BusinessesAPI.Solution/README.md

 ## Description

-_This API allows users to GET, POST, PUT, and DELETE businesses of the cretaceous period._
+_This API allows users to GET, POST, PUT, and DELETE businesses in BusinessesAPI._

 ## Specification user stories:
 * A user is able to GET, POST, PUT, and DELETE businesses.